Prabhatkumar-dev/Veloura/README.md

-# 🌟 Premier – Model Hire & Management Website
+# 🌟 Veloura – Model Hire & Management Website

-**Premier** is a modern, animated, and responsive front-end website designed for model hiring and talent management.
+**Veloura** is a modern, animated, and responsive front-end website designed for model hiring and talent management.
 Built with HTML, CSS, JavaScript, and powered by GSAP animations, it serves as a sleek interface where users can explore model profiles, simulate bookings, and experience smooth navigation – all with an elegant, professional aesthetic.

 > ⚠️ This is a **front-end prototype**.
 Functionality like bookings and profile management is static and intended for UI/UX demonstration only.